Home » Pharma SOPs » QA SOPs » Procedure for planned internal Quality Audits in Pharma

 5.2.1 Quality team makes an annual plan for the internal audit.

-5.2.2 Based on the annual plan, the Quality team prepares an audit schedule based on the status and importance of the activity. he appoints the auditors for each area to be audited.
-Each audit team is required to audit all applicable elements of the quality system in the assigned department/function for audit.
+5.2.2 Based on the annual plan, the Quality team prepares an audit schedule according to the status and importance of the activity.
+The team appoints auditors for each area to be audited.
+Each audit team must audit all applicable elements of the quality system in the assigned department/function.

-5.2.3 Quality team informs the audit schedule to all auditors and the auditees.
+5.2.3 The quality team informs all auditors and auditees of the audit schedule.

-5.2.4 Audit is conducted by trained personnel, independent of those having direct responsibility for the area/activity to be audited, wherever applicable & practical.
-External competent persons may also be hired specifically for carrying out internal audits.
+5.2.4 Trained personnel, independent of those with direct responsibility for the area/activity being audited, conduct audits, where applicable and practical.
+External competent individuals may also be hired for internal audit purposes.

 5.3 Executing the audit